Executive MBA

 Semester Notes:

-- Remote Synchronous Instruction will take place on September 5-6, 2025 and November 7-8, 2025.
-Precise times to be determined and posted on Canvas.
+- Remote Synchronous Instruction dates and times will be posted on Canvas.

 Financial Accounting II (1.5 credits)